-The Notes have denominations consisting of a minimum of U.S.\$200,000 plus integral multiples of U.S.\$1,000 in excess thereof.
-It is possible that the Notes may be traded in amounts that are not integral multiples of U.S.\$200,000.
-In each, such holder who, as a result of trading such amounts, holds an amount which is less than U.S.\$200,000 in his account with the relevant clearing system at the relevant time would not be entitled to trade such Notes and may not receive a Certificate in respect of such holding (should Certificates be printed) and would need to purchase a principal amount of Notes such that its holding amount to U.S.\$200,000.
+Both Series of Notes have denominations consisting of a minimum of U.S.\$200,000 plus integral multiples of U.S.\$1,000 in excess thereof.
+It is possible that either Series of Notes may be traded in amounts that are not integral multiples of U.S.\$200,000.
+In each, such holder who, as a result of trading such amounts, holds an amount which is less than U.S.\$200,000 in his account with the relevant clearing system at the relevant time would not be entitled to trade such Notes and may not receive a Certificate in respect of such holding (should Certificates be printed) and would need to purchase a principal amount of the respective Series of Notes such that its holding amount to U.S.\$200,000.

-If Certificates are issued, holders should be aware that Certificates which have a denomination that is not an integral multiple of U.S.\$200,000 may be illiquid and more difficult to trade than Notes denominated in an integral multiple of U.S.\$200,000.
+If Certificates are issued, holders of either Series of Notes should be aware that Certificates which have a denomination that is not an integral multiple of U.S.\$200,000 may be illiquid and more difficult to trade than Notes of either Series denominated in an integral multiple of U.S.\$200,000.